Home Legal Product Disclosure Statement

 2.3 Our Service

-We provide an international money transfer and payments service which is available 24-hours online (including via our mobile app) or over the phone.
-You can instruct us to send your funds either immediately (i.e. within the next 2 Business Days) or at any time within the next 12 months.
-OFX also offers Options, Limit Orders and the Global Currency Account Service which are explained in section 7, section 8 and section 9 of this PDS, below, respectively.
+We provide an international money transfer and payments service which is available 24-hours online (including via our mobile app) or where permitted, over the phone.
+You can instruct us to send your funds either immediately (i.e. within the next 2 Business Days) or at any time within the next 12 months depending on the product that you purchase.
+OFX also offers Options, Limit Orders and the Global Currency Account Service, the OFX Global Account, and in limited circumstances, an OFX Card which are explained in section 7, section 8 and section 9 of this PDS, below, respectively.

 2.4 Accessing the Service